Sky or Virgin Media: which is better?

 - Pause and rewind live TV

-- Record at least two channels at once; stored on the box
+- Record at least three channels at once; stored on the box

 - Access extra on demand content

 It may not be the main difference between the two, but storage is the easiest place to start.
 The "basic" Sky Q box has 1TB - although only around 700GB of that is available for customer use.